STEVE INSKEEP, HOST:

 RICHARD GONZALES, BYLINE: The chief spokesperson for Proposition 34, the measure to repeal the death penalty in California, might strike some as a most unlikely figure.

-JEANNIE WOODFORD: I spent over 30 years in criminal justice, and the majority of that time at San Quentin.
+JEANNE WOODFORD: I spent over 30 years in criminal justice, and the majority of that time at San Quentin.

 GONZALES: Jeannie Woodford is the former head of the California prison system.
 She was one of the first female cellblock guards and the first female warden at San Quentin State Prison.
 During her tenure as warden, Woodford presided over four executions, and she thinks the state was wasting money.